-Cutty Sark was one of the most famous ships of its day - but what does 'Cutty Sark' mean?
+Cutty Sark was one of the most famous ships of its day - but what does the name 'Cutty Sark' actually mean?
+Watch the video below to discover more.

 'Cutty Sark' is an archaic Scottish name for a short nightdress.
 'Cutty' means short or stumpy, and 'sark' means nightdress or shirt.